PaddlePaddle/FlyCV/README.md

 ![GitHub contributors](https://img.shields.io/github/contributors/paddlepaddle/flycv?color=orange&logo=github)
 ![main language](https://img.shields.io/github/languages/top/paddlepaddle/flycv?color=%23EEE685&logo=c%2B%2B&logoColor=%23EEE685)

+FlyCV is a high-performance library for processing computer visual tasks.

 ## Documention

 ### API Documention

-For ease of use, our interface design is similar to opencv.
-Even so, there are some differences between the two.
+In order to facilitate code integration and use, our interface design is close to opencv.
+Howerver, there are some differences between the two.
 <br>
-For details, see the interface documentation: [API Documention](./)
+See the interface documentation for more details: [API Documention](./)

 ### How to compile from source
 We support most major operating systems, including android, armlinux, macos(x86 & arm), windows, ios.